ZecHub/zechub/site/usingzec/buyingzec.md

 # Buying Zcash

 In order to use Zcash in private (shielded) transactions, you need to have ZEC.
-To acquire ZEC, you'll need to buy it.
+To get ZEC, you'll need to buy it.
 You can buy ZEC from a number of different exchanges, which we will list below.
 It is recommended that you use an exchange that supports shielded withdrawals.

 ## Exchanges that support shielded withdrawals